enysojkova/Eny-S/README.md

 # 2. 💻 Work (and school) experience
+> ### Education
-- 2006-2020 Art school
+> - 2006-2020 Art school
-- 2020-23 VŠKK, Graphic design - Bachelor's degree
+> - 2020-23 VŠKK, Graphic design - Bachelor's degree

+> ### Experience
-- 2021-22 KOBE Gastro Group //branding//
+> - 2021-22 KOBE Gastro Group //branding//
-- 2021-23 Adventure Golf KJ //branding//
+> - 2021-23 Adventure Golf KJ //branding//
-- 2022 PAVA dental lab
+> - 2022 PAVA dental lab //logo//
-- 2022 Customised by Jiří Dvořáček (handmade leather goods) //logo//
+> - 2022 Customised by Jiří Dvořáček (handmade leather goods) //logo//
-- 2022 Kimono desing
+> - 2022 Kimono desing
-- 2022-23 Nahota života (book)
+> - 2022-23 Nahota života //book cover and design//
-- 2022-23 Memisto (luxury furniture e-shop)
+> - 2022-23 Memisto (luxury furniture e-shop)
-- 2023 Lior (high-end lights)
+> - 2023 Lior (high-end lights)

 ### Art school
 I joined "ZUŠ Chomutov" at the age of 6 to study art education.
 Here I had the opportunity to try many artistic techniques from ceramics to lithography.
 Theory was also part of the teaching - perspective, golden ratio, drawing from angles.

+### University VŠKK (cz), PSCC (eng)
+At the Prague School of Creative Communication I was taught by professionals in the field.
+The main subjects were, for example, history of art and design, typography or also marketing and philosophy.
+The school connected us with many interesting clients and commissions (Czech Post, Kobe Restaurants or the town of Špindlerův mlýn).

 # 3. 🪑 Skip to the good stuff - Case study
-## Memisto
+### Memisto